history of electric car

 Whether it’s a hybrid, plug-in hybrid or all-electric, the demand for electric drive vehicles will continue to climb as prices drop and consumers look for ways to save money at the pump.
 Currently more than 3 percent of new vehicle sales, electric vehicles sales could to grow to nearly 7 percent — or 6.6 million per year — worldwide by 2020, according to a report by Navigant Research.

 With this growing interest in electric vehicles, we are taking a look at where this technology has been and where it’s going.
-Travel back in time with us as we explore the .
+Travel back in time with us as we explore the history of the .

 THE BIRTH OF THE ELECTRIC VEHICLE